Gateway International Airport

 The airport is strategically positioned near the Lagos-Ibadan Expressway to serve as a logistics hub for the Southwestern region and a designated alternative to the congested Murtala Muhammed International Airport (Lagos).

-Its central feature is its 4,000-meter (4 km) long and 60-meter wide runway, which is one of the longest in West Africa, built to accommodate wide-body aircraft such as the Boeing 777 and Airbus A380.
+Its central feature is its 4,000 m long and 60 m wide runway, which is one of the longest in West Africa, built to accommodate wide-body aircraft such as the Boeing 777 and Airbus A380.
 The airport has been granted an Interim Aerodrome Operational Permit by the Nigerian Civil Aviation Authority (NCAA).

-The airport commenced scheduled commercial passenger flight operations on October 7, 2025.
+The airport commenced scheduled commercial passenger flight operations on 7 October 2025.